 Verlox keeps itself current in the background.
 New features and fixes arrive without a reinstall.

-The full safety layer, no card needed.
+The full control layer, no card needed.

 For people who live in their terminal.